 The main purpose of an asset investigation is to identify the tangible and intangible assets owned by an individual or business.
-Asset investigations are necessary in a variety of situations, such as when trying to collect on a debt, recovering a judgment, child support, and alimony cases, when purchasing a business, and many other situations.
+Asset investigations are necessary in various situations, such as when collecting on a debt, recovering a judgment, child support, and alimony cases, when purchasing a business.

 This article will provide an overview of asset investigations.
-We’ll talk about what qualifies as an asset and who might need to have an investigation done.
+We’ll discuss what qualifies as an asset and who might need an investigation.
 In addition, we’ll cover the types of companies that perform such work, the costs involved, the legal considerations, and more.

 What are Assets?

-For the purposes of this article, we’ll treat those items owned by an individual as personal assets and those owned by a business or corporation as business assets.
+For this article, we’ll treat those items owned by an individual as personal assets and those owned by a business or corporation as business assets.
 Examples of personal assets include:

 - Cash in bank accounts, savings accounts, money markets, Certificates of Deposit (CD), and even offshore accounts

 - Personal property such as automobiles, jewelry, art, etc.

 - Contents of safety deposit boxes

 - Investments (e.g., mutual funds, stocks, bonds, etc.)